njobnz/joplin-plugin-embedded-notes/README.md

 Token replacement can be restricted to fenced code blocks by enabling the **Code blocks only** option in the settings panel.

-When this setting is enabled, reference content within fenced code blocks by adding the following headers:
+With this setting enabled, add the following headers within fenced code blocks to reference content:

 - Use `embedded` to replace tokens within the block.